Fall 2019 term begins August 19, 2019 and ends December 13, 2019.

 - Scheduling of recurring payments

 - Online payment by e-check or debit/credit card

 - Additional email addresses may be entered upon enrollment to receive CashNet communications

 - Set up access for a parent or guest by creating PIN information

-We are pleased to announce recent changes to the payment plan options offered for the Summer 2019 semester.
-Monthly and bi-monthly plans are offered for your payment convenience.
+The payment plan options offered for the Fall 2019 semester are monthly and bi-monthly plans for your payment convenience.
 Contact CashNet at 1-877-821-0625 for assistance with your installment plan.